-After Fiscal Year 2021, the Office of Administration discontinued this table.
+After Fiscal Year 2021, the Office of Administration discontinued providing this table to the Revisor of Statutes.

 Missouri Citizens' Commission on Compensation for Elected Officials

 The Honorable John R. Ashcroft Secretary of State 600 West Main Street Jefferson City, MO 65101